-As a Muslim country, Saudi Arabia has many rules that make it difficult for families, especially none Muslims, to move freely in society.
-Additionally, as Arabic is the dominant language for legal and business purposes, finding and renting an independent house or apartment in Jeddah can quickly turn into a nightmare for non Arab speaking expats.
+As a Muslim country, Saudi Arabia has many rules that make it difficult for families, especially non-Muslims, to move freely in society.
+Additionally, as Arabic is the dominant language for legal and business purposes, finding and renting an independent house or apartment in Jeddah can quickly turn into a nightmare for non-Arab speaking expats.

 Life in the better compounds can even be likened to living in a holiday complex.

-For expats who prefer to travel light, it is also possible to arrange a 'soft package', which includes bedding, towels, cutlery, and crockery from the compounds at an extra cost.
+For expats who prefer to travel light, it is also possible to arrange a 'soft package', which includes bedding, towels, cutlery and crockery at an extra cost.

 Otherwise, there are a number of good quality shops selling normal household items, although there is a 'Saudi style' to many of them - just think 'bling'.
-Additionally, Ikea has a large outlet in Jeddah stocked with the same things you find in Ikea worldwide.
+Additionally, IKEA has a large outlet in Jeddah stocked with the same things one would find in IKEA worldwide.

-Ultimately, it is possible to ship your whole house of furnishings and create “a home away from home”, or to move nothing and live with the standard package provided from the compounds.
+Ultimately, it is possible for expats to ship their whole house of furnishings and create a home away from home, or to move nothing and live with the standard package provided from the compounds.
 Expats choose both routes fairly equally.

 Choosing a compound in Jeddah

-The compound market in Jeddah was depressed for some time, and as a result, many of the complexes are over 10 years old.
-These days though, a resurgence of people taking employment in the region since the financial crisis in the West and the collapse of development in Dubai has resulted in demand now outstripping supply by a considerable margin.
-This means that it may take some time to find a place at a suitable compound.
+The compound market in Jeddah was depressed for some time and, as a result, many of the complexes are over 10 years old.
+These days though, a resurgence of people taking employment in the region has resulted in demand now outstripping supply by a considerable margin.
+This means that it may take some time to find a home in a suitable compound.

 When choosing a compound think about location and general lifestyle, rather than just the perfect house.
-A fantastic property in the wrong place can lead to a miserable time, especially for a wife and children.
-Keep in mind that once you are in the right compound it becomes easier to move within the compound than it is to move from one compound to another.
+A fantastic property in the wrong location can lead to a miserable time, especially for a wife and children.
+Keep in mind that once in the right compound it becomes easier to move within the compound than it is to move from one compound to another.

 Different compounds tend to be favoured by different nationalities, though demographics can change over time.
 Expats will need to decide whether they’d prefer to live with people from their own country/region, or if they’d rather mix with many nationalities, and choose a compound accordingly.

-Information about compounds in Jeddah is readily available on the Internet, either through comprehensive listings or individual web sites.
-That said, don’t be surprised if you find severely outdated images and information, as many companies fail to update their site regularly.
+Information about compounds in Jeddah is readily available on the Internet, either through comprehensive listings or individual websites.
+That said, don’t be surprised to find severely outdated images and information, as many companies fail to update their site regularly.

-It follows that most people gather information once they arrive from work colleagues and other like-minded expats they meet.
+It follows that most people gather information once they arrive in Saudi Arabia from work colleagues and other like-minded expats they meet.

-Westerners choosing a compound in Jeddah will find their search limited due to an attack that happened some years ago.
-In light of this situation, all compounds where Westerners live must have security provided by the Saudi National Guard, which restricts available options.
+Security is tight in expat compounds in Saudi Arabia, especially following a terrorist attack on a compound popular with Western expats some years ago.
+In light of this situation, all compounds where Westerners live must have security provided by the Saudi National Guard.

 Cost of compound housing in Jeddah

-It is the norm in this region to have a housing allowance built into your employment contract.
-This could take the form of a specific sum of money, a percentage of your salary or even the provision of a property, as some of the larger expat employers have longstanding housing contracts in place.
+It is the norm in this region to have a housing allowance built into an employment contract.
+This could take the form of a specific sum of money, a percentage of one's salary or even the provision of a property, as some of the larger expat employers have long-standing housing contracts in place.

-Generally, the preferred agreement is between your employer and the letter because both are local entities, and contracts tend to be on a rolling annual basis with rent paid at the start of each year.
+Generally, the preferred agreement is between the employer and the compound because both are local entities, and contracts tend to be on a rolling annual basis with rent paid at the start of each year.

-As of 2012, housing costs were high and increasing at around 10 percent per annum.
-The recent increase in demand also means that prices are expected to continue to rise and availability is expected to remain tight.
+Housing costs can be high.
+A recent increase in demand also means that prices are expected to continue to rise and availability is expected to remain tight.